cc65/cc65/Contributing.md

 The (bash) scripts used to check the above rules can be found in ```.github/check```.
 You can also run all checks using ```make check```.

+### identifiers and symbol names

+* any symbols that are exported from source files and/or appear in header files should not be in the "_symbol" form in C, or "__symbol" form in assembly.
+This way we evade the problem that "_symbol" may or may not be reserved by that standard.

 ### misc

 * 80 characters is the desired maximum width of files.
 But, it isn't a "strong" rule; sometimes, you will want to type longer lines, in order to keep the parts of expressions or comments together on the same line.